niftynei/HSFacesAndroid/README.md

 ## A Note on IDEs

-This project is not intended to be run on Eclipse.
-It is not designed to run on Eclipse.
-If you want to port it to Eclipse to be able to use it, by all means please do but I don't want to hear about it.
+This project works well with Android Studio.
+It is not set up to be run on Eclipse.
+If you want to port it to Eclipse to be able to use it, by all means please do, but I don't want to hear about it.

 ## Contributions

 I love that you're contributing!
 Thanks for contributing!

-Pull requests are welcome, however as we're in the middle of moving over to use the API and a massive redesign, I probably won't be accepting much until most of this work is finished.
-Most of this is undocumented, send me a note if anything's super unclear.

 If there's a feature that you'd like to add, please open up an Issue on this Github project before you begin so that I know what you're planning to work on.